 “Spending time with my family is very important to me.
 Just being there with them is the best way of showing I care,” he said.

 This is why he found it admirable that despite his success, retail pioneer Henry Sy, Sr. was able to keep all his six children within reach.
-From his humble beginnings, Mr. Sy grew his small shoe store in the 1950s to a vast business network of departments stores, supermarkets, banks, malls, residences, offices, hotels and convention centers, and tourism-related properties today serving millions of Filipinos.
+From his humble beginnings, Mr. Sy grew his small shoe store in the 1950s to a vast business network of department stores, supermarkets, banks, malls, residences, offices, hotels and convention centers, and tourism-related properties today serving millions of Filipinos.

 Sy involved all his children in his businesses being their mentor as much as their father.
-His children had to learn the ropes of the business from the ground up and in the process, discover the value of hard work, humility and simplicity.
+His children had to learn the ropes of the business from the ground up and in the process, discover the value of hard work, humility, and simplicity.
 And with great success came great responsibilities.

 “I admire what Tatang did.
 By involving each of his children in the business, he made them his lifetime partners with whom he can always interact and touch base with,” Mr. Tumao said.

-The greatest reward for these hard working dads is the mere knowledge that their children turned out okay despite the delicate juggling act they had to perform between fatherhood and their careers, knowing their sacrifice was the key to securing a better future for all their children.
+The greatest reward for these hard-working dads is the mere knowledge that their children turned out okay despite the delicate juggling act they had to perform between fatherhood and their careers, knowing their sacrifice was the key to securing a better future for all their children.